usacpcheung/timetabling-app/README.md

 appealing relative to individual ones.
 A value around **2** is a good starting point and roughly doubles the attractiveness of group lessons.

+You can also block specific student/teacher pairings.
+The configuration form lets you tick the teachers a student should avoid.
+The app checks each block to make sure another teacher remains available for any required group lessons before saving.

 Checking **Balance teacher load** instructs the solver to even out lesson counts between teachers when possible.
 The **Balance weight** controls how strongly this goal influences the objective.
 Higher values place more emphasis on fairness at